Thibault-GAREL/n8n_Whatsapp_LLM/README.md

 ---

 ## 📝 Project Description
-This project connects **WhatsApp messages** directly to your **local AI model (LLM via Ollama)** using **n8n**, **Meta’s WhatsApp Cloud API**, and **ngrok**.
+This project connects **WhatsApp messages** directly to a **local AI model (LLM via Ollama)** using **n8n**, **Meta’s WhatsApp Cloud API**, and **ngrok**.
-Every time you send a message from WhatsApp, it passes through n8n → your local AI → and the AI’s response is sent back to WhatsApp.
+Every time you send a message from WhatsApp, it passes through n8n → a local AI → and the AI’s response is sent back to WhatsApp.

-⚡️ Essentially, you’re chatting with your own locally hosted AI — through WhatsApp!
+⚡️ Essentially, in this project, you’re chatting with your own locally hosted AI — through WhatsApp!
+(So you can add RAG confidentially)

 ---